This topic provides detailed information on installing ReadyAPI on headless machines.

 VirtServer requires a separate license.

-To download a package on a headless machine, you can use the
+To download a package on a headless machine, you can use wget or a similar tool.

 The following instruction describes the process of installing ReadyAPI on a headless machine.
 If you download a tarball archive, just unpack the downloaded file.